nsercresnet/storymaps/content/story/scaling/challenge_2b/intro.md

 splash: true # display the title and subtitle above the panel
 layers: "google_satellite" # basemap and overlaying layers
 zoom: 9
-lat: 45.840
+lat: 45.382
-lng: -78.405
+lng: -73.315
 ---
 ### Introduction

-We often need detailed data to detect change.
-In this example, we discuss why we need data at finer pixel sizes to detect forest losses and gains.
+We often report data by summarizing individual information (e.g., at a pixel) to coarser scale analysis units (e.g., census division).
+In this example, we discuss the consequences of summarizing data to different units.

-When we change the spatial resolution of a pixel, we change the number and type of elements (for example land cover types) that compose it.
-This can impact the results of our studies, especially those where we attempt to classify pixels based on their composition.

-{{< figure src="images/ConceptualFigureMixedPixel.png"
-class="mx-auto w-50 d-block"
-caption="Created by Amanda Schwantes and Peter Rodriguez"
->}}
+In addition to the resolution, boundaries used to aggregate smaller scale data may influence the visual assessment of ecosystem service supply and demand information and relationships.